buildtesters/buildtest/docs/gettingstarted/query_test_report.rst

 Let's take a look at this example, we filter by test name ``exit1_pass`` which retrieves all test runs.
 In subsequent example we filter by latest and oldest run.

-.. command-output:: buildtest report --filter name=hello_f --format name,id,starttime
+.. command-output:: buildtest report --filter name=exit1_pass --format name,id,starttime

-.. command-output:: buildtest report --filter name=hello_f --format name,id,starttime --oldest
+.. command-output:: buildtest report --filter name=exit1_pass --format name,id,starttime --oldest

-.. command-output:: buildtest report --filter name=hello_f --format name,id,starttime --latest
+.. command-output:: buildtest report --filter name=exit1_pass --format name,id,starttime --latest

 You may combine **--oldest** and **--latest** options in same command, in this case buildtest will retrieve the first and last record of every test.

-.. command-output:: buildtest report --filter name=hello_f --format name,id,starttime --oldest --latest
+.. command-output:: buildtest report --filter name=exit1_pass --format name,id,starttime --oldest --latest

 Terse Output
 -------------